Being diagnosed with Type 2 diabetes can cause your mind to flood with questions.

 Diabetes does not go away on its own.

-There is no concrete answer to this question because how type 2 diabetes affects your long term health is very dependent on several factors, including your age at diagnosis, whether you have access to treatment, and what support resources are available to you.
+There is no concrete answer to this question because how Type 2 diabetes affects your long-term health is very dependent on several factors, including

 Type 2 diabetes cannot be cured in the medical sense of the word.